intelygenz/serverless/README.md

 # What is serverless?
 ![serverless logo](https://raw.githubusercontent.com/intelygenz/serverless/master/assets/serverless.png)

-Serverless is your toolkit for deploying and operating serverless architectures.
+[Serverless](https://serverless.com/) is your toolkit for deploying and operating serverless architectures.
 Focus on your application, not your infrastructure.

 # How to use this image
-You can run a serverless project by using this image directly, passing a serverless command to `docker run`:
+You can run a [Serverless](https://serverless.com/) project by using this image directly, passing a [Serverless](https://serverless.com/) command to `docker run`:

     docker run -it --rm --name my-serverless-project -v "$(pwd)":/usr/src/myserverless -w /usr/src/myserverless intelygenz/serverless:1.24.1 deploy